YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_WtGxE.md

 If you use WtGxE, please cite the following references:

 - **WtGxE (this work):**
-  **Ma, Y.** (first author), *WtGxE: efficiently leveraging external allele frequency to boost powers of genome-wide gene-environmental interaction studies*.
+  **Ma, Y. et al**, *WtGxE: efficiently leveraging external allele frequency to boost powers of genome-wide gene-environmental interaction studies*.
   **Manuscript in preparation (to be submitted).**
-  *Please acknowledge Yu‑Zhuo Ma as the first author.*

 - **SPAGxE (foundational framework):**
   Ma, Y., Zhao, Y., Zhang, J.-F., & Bi, W. (2025).
 Efficient and accurate framework for genome-wide gene-environment interaction analysis in large-scale biobanks. *Nature Communications*, 16, 3064.